 You’ve seen these crunchy, flavorful crackers in a lot of my WIAW posts, and it’s because I absolutely love them!
 I had never heard of the stuff until I married into a Scandinavian family—it’s very popular in my husband’s very Scandinavian hometown in Canada—but we’ve been lucky enough to find it at even the small town grocery store here in rural Indiana (usually stashed with the crackers).
 Granted, here they maybe carry one or two varieties per store, but if you go grocery shopping in my husband’s hometown, there are whole aisles devoted to the stuff, but we’re just happy we can get it here at all.

 There are multiple brands—Wasa, Finn Crisp, Ryvita, Leksands—and all of them are 100% natural and 100% whole grain.
 Rarely are there more than three ingredients: flour, salt, and water.
-They clock in at about 50 calories a pop, and best of all, they are crazy cheap!
+And best of all, they are crazy cheap!
 We can nab two or three packs of these for the same price as one small box of crackers from the natural foods store.
 We eat these topped with chicken, egg, or tuna salad.
 They are great alternative to the standard lunchtime sandwich bread.
 We also use them as regular crackers to dip in hummus or to eat alongside a salad or soup.

 If you’re looking for an affordable and healthy section of the store, go park yourself in the dried beans and lentils section for a few minutes.
 Most stores carry at least the standard varieties (pinto beans, black beans, kidney beans, brown lentils) and some stores even expand beyond the typical to carry fun varieties like cranberry beans, black eyed peas, and adzuki beans.
 The beans and lentils are both amazingly affordable sources of lean protein.
 Stock up and make some delicious vegetarian recipes like Lentil Sloppy Joes and Bean Enchiladas.
 Or just toss them onto your lunch salad or into a quesadilla, or use them to make bean dips like hummus.
 Beans are where it’s at!